nhsconnect/Digital-Child-Health/Generation/Profile.ChildHealthEvent/Extension-CareConnect-ReasonCondition-1.md

-This extension is constrained to represent the reason why a resource was added/performed/given.
+The reason why a resource was added/performed/given.
 This may be due to a Condition, may be coded entity of some type, or may simply be present as text.